ugjka/blast/README.md

 ![Blast Logo](logo.png)

-## Stream your Linux audio to a DLNA renderer/receiver
+## Stream your Linux audio to a DLNA receiver

 You need `pactl`, `parec` and `lame` executables/dependencies on your system to run Blast.